 Maintain Full Photo Resolution

-Work with the full resolution of your images right up until you drag them into your video editing software.
+Work with the full resolution of your images right up until you drag them into your final video time line.

 Anytime you export or render that sequence, make sure you keep it as lossless as possible, and maintain the full, original resolution of the photos.